|The Nowicki Lab at Duke University|

 The Circus Trick Requirement

-In addition to completing requirements for the Ph.D. as specified by the Duke Graduate School, students in the Nowicki Lab also must complete the Circus Trick Requirement before they are eligible to receive their degree.
-The origins of this peculiar requirement are uncertain, but most scholars agree that it is a relic of "Iconism," a mythological world-view practiced by many students in the early years of the Nowicki Lab.
+In addition to completing requirements for the Ph.D. as specified by the Duke Graduate School, members of the Nowicki Lab also must complete the Circus Trick Requirement before they are eligible to receive their degree.
+The origins of this curious requirement are uncertain, but most scholars agree that it is a relic of "Iconism," a mythological world-view practiced by many students in the early years of the Nowicki Lab.

-Successful completion of the Circus Trick Requirement is determined much the same way that outcomes of gladiatorial contests were judged in a Roman coliseum: an assembled rabble signal their approval or disapproval (now measured accurately with a state-of-the-art applausometer) and the emperor (or lab head, or whatever) confirms the result with a thumbs up or thumbs down.
+Successful completion of the Circus Trick Requirement is determined much the same way that outcomes of gladiatorial contests were judged in a Roman coliseum: an assembled rabble signal their approval or disapproval with hoots and jeers, after which the emperor (or lab head, or whoever) confirms the result with a thumbs up or thumbs down.

 Department of Biology